-Edinburgh-born Callum Beattie has been a well-known name on the local scene for years now – but 2017 is set to be the talented singer-songwriter’s big breakout year.
+Edinburgh-born Callum Beattie has been a well-known name on the local scene for years now – but 2017 has been his breakout year.

-The former Radio Forth One To Watch winner will be in live action at Edinburgh’s Cabaret Voltaire this Friday night, and is set to release a brand new EP on March 31.
+The former Radio Forth One To Watch winner will be in live action at Edinburgh’s Liquid Room this Friday night (Nov 18).

 Ahead of his hometown gig, AAA Edinburgh caught up with Callum for a quick chat.